-BUFFALO, NY – The Canisius College Conversations in Christ and Culture Lecture Series presents “The Bickering among Our Sects: Catholic Identity and Religious Freedom” on Tuesday, March 14 at 7:30 p.m.
+BUFFALO, NY – The Canisius University Conversations in Christ and Culture Lecture Series presents “The Bickering among Our Sects: Catholic Identity and Religious Freedom” on Tuesday, March 14 at 7:30 p.m.
 The event takes place in the Grupp Fireside Lounge of the Richard E. Winter ’42 Student Center, and is free and open to the public.

 Delivering the presentation will be Finbarr Curtis, PhD, associate professor in the Department of Philosophy and Religious Studies at Georgia Southern University.
 Curtis is an expert in the field of religion and politics, as well as theory and method in religious studies.